Basque Y: Planning

-It took 15 years from the first proposals of a Basque high-speed network to the detailed project.
+It took 19 years from the first proposals of a Basque high-speed network to the detailed project.
 The main issues were disagreements between the series of Spanish and Basque governments, and who would bear the costs.
 Through the Basque tax agreement, the Spanish government will make initial payments on behalf of the Basque government.

-An agreement on 25 April 2006 puts the section between Vitoria-Gasteiz and Bilbao under Spanish control (through Adif), and the section in Gipuzkoa province under Basque control.
+An agreement on 24 April 2006 put the section between Vitoria-Gasteiz and Bilbao under Spanish control (through Adif), and the section in Gipuzkoa province under Basque control.
 It will be the costliest investment in the Basque Country.
+The completion of the works was originally forecast for 2017, but it's been delayed several times since then.

 In June 2012, the European Investment Bank agreed to offer €1bn of funding.
-The actual completion of the works has been postponed for several times, but the latest deadline was set at 2020 by Basque high-ranking officials.

 In early 2015, relevant public authorities (Basque Government, Spanish Ministry of Public Works) renewed their commitment with the project, while on the French branch (Aquitaine) financial tensions and public interest considerations risk to halt progress in high-speed rail works.
+In May 2017 a new collaboration agreement was signed between the Basque Government and the Spanish Ministry making changes in the previous agreement from 2006.
+In October 2017 the deadline was set in year 2023 by Basque high-ranking officials.
+However, in end 2022 Adif's draft budget put the completion of the Basque Y to the year 2027.
+A connection with Pamplona via two different alternative routes, one via Vitoria-Gasteiz and one via Ezkio/Itsaso is currently in debate.